The Eighteenth Century Is a Mess. And That’s Why It Is Important: Teaching Eighteenth-Century Literature in 2034, by Dr Adam J Smith

 Victoria Walpole is one of our artist liaisons on the Literature at Work module.
 This week she has been working with our visiting performers from the Ivano-Frankivsk Theatre Company in Ukraine.
 Victoria tells us more.

 a young Ukrainian man lifts up his right hand.
-A group of people sit behind him.Saturday 20th April sees the world premiere of Working Title: a collaboration between York International Shakespeare Festival and the National Theatre of Ivano-Frankivsk (UKRAINE) at York St John Creative Centre.
-This performance promises to be incredibly imaginative and powerful, so you will not want to miss it.
+A group of people sit behind him.Saturday 20th April sees the world premiere of Working Title: a collaboration between York International Shakespeare Festival and the National Theatre of Ivano-Frankivsk (UKRAINE) in York St John University’s Creative Centre, at 2pm and 7.30pm This performance promises to be incredibly imaginative and powerful, so you will not want to miss it.
 The show will feature a blend of Ukrainian and English culture, creating a captivating and unique experience for all.

 I hear that, despite the challenges of the Russian invasion of Ukraine, the Ivano-Frankivsk Theatre Company has continued to showcase plays and even created a humanitarian logistics centre called “Movement of Resistance – Movement of Help” to support those displaced by the war and soldiers of the Armed Forces of Ukraine.